id: 121931

 CITATIONS

 Li, T. June, and Suzanne E. Wright.
 Garden, Art and Commerce in Chinese Woodblock Prints.
-2016. catalogue no. 33
+San Marino, CA: Huntington Library, Art Collections, and Botanical Gardens, 2016.

 url: